ElementsProject/lightning/doc/lightning-stop.7.md

 RETURN VALUE
 ------------

+[comment]: # (GENERATE-FROM-SCHEMA-START)
+On success, returns a single element (string) (always "Shutdown complete")
+[comment]: # (GENERATE-FROM-SCHEMA-END)

-On success, the command will return a empty object.
-Once it has returned, the daemon has cleaned up completely, and if desired may be restarted.
+Once it has returned, the daemon has cleaned up completely, and if desired may be restarted immediately.

 AUTHOR